linnarsson-lab/BoneFight/README.md

 model.fit()
 ```

-The `.fit()` method return the model itself, so you can write more succinctly:
+The `.fit()` method returns the model itself, so you can write more succinctly:

 ```python
 model = bf.BoneFight(a, b).fit()